 After you have successfully completed the required endorsement courses, you may add the endorsement to your Iowa teaching license.
 Obtain the Application to Add an Endorsement from the Board of Educational Examiners.
-Print the application, complete Section I, attach the required fee (made payable to the Board of Educational Examiners) and mail the form and fee to:
+Print off the application, complete Section I, attach the required free (made payable to the Board of Educational Examiners) and mail the form and fee to:

 Office of the Registrar115 Gilchrist HallUniversity of Northern IowaCedar Falls, IA 50614-0006

 Upon receipt of your application, the Record Analyst will complete the institutional section and forward the form and fee to the Board of Educational Examiners in Des Moines for processing.
 The Board of Educational Examiners will send the updated license directly to you at the address listed on your application.